In Exercises 21–24, construct the indicated confidence interval f... | Channels for Pearson+

 Confidence Interval

 A confidence interval is a range of values, derived from sample statistics, that is likely to contain the population parameter (like the mean) with a specified level of confidence.
-For example, a 95% confidence interval suggests that if we were to take many samples and construct intervals in the same way, approximately 95% of those intervals would contain the true population mean.
+For example, a confidence level of 80% means that if we were to take many samples and construct intervals, approximately 80% of those intervals would contain the true population mean.

 Recommended video: